Digos City National High School: History

-To provide a curriculum which extends and supports students through appropriate teaching and learning programs.

-Learning Environment Goal

-To develop conducive learning environment where mutual respect is demonstrated among students, teachers, parents and community.

-Staff Management Goal

-To implement school management policies and practices that support efficient and effective administration, staff professional development and effective decision-making.

-Resources Management Goal

-To develop, maintain and allocate physical and financial resources in line with the goals and improvement areas of the school.

-Community Building Goal

-To establish mutual beneficial relationship with parents and the community based on shared trust and participation.

 Academic programs

 Basic education curriculum

 This is a regular curriculum with special features for students whose needs are preparation for higher learning and gainful employment.

 The four year curriculum builds on Basic Education Curriculum (BEC) with Technical vocational Education (TLE) as the core of the program.
 Opportunities for students to "earn-while-you-learn" shall be explored in this program.
 The use of Information and Communication Technology (ICT) to enhance teaching and learning shall be encouraged.

 The BEC also provides special classes/sections for students whose final grades are not less than 85%, called Pilot classes.

 Subjects taken by the students in the General Curriculum:

 Science Technology Engineering and Mathematics (STEM)

 The program has an enriched Science, Mathematics and English curriculum in addition to the standard requirements of the secondary education curriculum.

 It provides additional enrichment material for Science and Technology, Mathematics and Earth Science.

 Incoming first year students in Science Network Classes are required to pass OLSAT Aptitude and Ability Test and Personality Test.

 They must maintain a final grade of not less than 80% in all subjects.